DannyBen/runfile/README.md

 ---

-A beautiful command line application framework
+A beautiful command line utility builder
 Rake-inspired - Docopt inside

 ---

 </div>

-**Runfile** lets you create command line applications in a way similar to [Rake](https://github.com/ruby/rake), but with the full power of [Docopt](http://docopt.org/) command line options.
+**Runfile** lets you create command line tools in a way similar to [Rake](https://github.com/ruby/rake), but with the full power of [Docopt](http://docopt.org/) command line options.

 You create a `runfile`, and execute commands with